TreeFrogTinkerer/my-quake-shakes/README.md

 So the above tools will output images and CSVs of data which is great but it isn't centralized or easy to digest.
 That is where an ics calendar comes into play.
 I started by writing in a SQLite database and it worked just fine but the output was really just a table.
 Sufficient but not super clear.
 I really just wanted to know what the official magnitude and epicenter location are compared to what my house may have felt.
 I eventually landed on the idea of a calendar 'meeting' with all the information I wanted in it.
 That makes display super simple -- relatively.
 The other nice thing is USGS labels each earthquake event with an unique ID and PNSN has a page for each event.
 So I included a link in the location  field of the calendar event to links directly to WAY more information that I could display, calculate, or understand.

-# What does My Qyake Shakes actually do then?
+# What does My Quake Shakes actually do then?

 Once a day it will...
 * Read the CSV file that includes the last downloaded date